scottfones/QBioPlots/README.md

 An example can be viewed with:

 ```
-from QBioPlots import PhasePlaneTwoByTwoWithCarry as phase
+from qbioplots import PhasePlaneTwoByTwoWithCarry as phase

 phase.demo()
 ```